MA Communication Sciences and Disorders: Accreditation

 The student is expected to have acquired the knowledge and skills delineated by the American Speech-Language-Hearing Association (ASHA) that are necessary for the Certificate of Clinical Competence (CCC).
 Students are evaluated with both formative and summative assessments to ensure they are achieving the skills required for certification and licensure.

-Assessment of students’ compliance with non-academic (clinical) requirements involves the professional judgment of faculty and administrators who have the responsibility for insuring that appropriate speech and language and swallowing services are provided to the public.
+Assessment of students’ compliance with non-academic (clinical) requirements involves the professional judgment of faculty and administrators who have the responsibility for ensuring that appropriate speech and language and swallowing services are provided to the public.
 It is OLLU's responsibility to protect both students and the clients they serve.
-To insure student compliance, faculty review student progress at least once a semester.
+To ensure student compliance, faculty review student progress at least once a semester.
 Potential problems are raised as soon as possible with the student and when appropriate, an individualized remediation plan is designed by the clinical faculty in collaboration with the Clinic Director.
 Students are given time to respond and provided opportunities and additional support designed to help them succeed.
 However, on rare occasions, it is necessary to counsel students out of the program for non-academic/clinical reasons.
 For additional information see the Clinic Handbook.

 MA Thesis Option